eskevv/cal-rusty/README.md

 *What it does:*
 1. choose between scientific and programmer mode
 2. enter a string of math operations into the command line
-3. w/Debug enabled: watch the operations be calculated in order of precedence
+3. operations are formatted and shown in order of precedence
 4. colorful output and loading fx
 5. file input for multiple calculations